 Liz Chase's interest in literature, pedagogy, and information fluency, combined with her inclination towards planning and organization, led her to a variety of roles in archives, undergraduate libraries, teaching, and administration.
 She began her work at Emory University as the Head of Research Services in the Stuart Rose Manuscript, Archives, & Rare Book Library, before joining Stonehill College as the Head of Collections, Assessment, and User Engagement for the MacPhaidin Library.
-In addition, she was Program Director for Irish Studies prior to serving as the Assistant Dean of General Education and an Assistant Professor of English at Stonehill, before joining Emerson in 2021 as the Senior Associate Director, Academic Assessment.
+In addition, she was Program Director for Irish Studies prior to serving as the Assistant Dean of General Education and an Assistant Professor of English at Stonehill, before joining Emerson in 2021.

 Liz brings a focus on identity-conscious facilitation and equity-minded leadership to her work in assessment.
 She uses resources including Liberating Structures to enhance opportunities for all faculty to share their expertise in community conversations.
 Through academic assessment, she helps faculty develop approaches to pedagogical puzzles that have a direct impact on student engagement and success.